geonetwork/core-geonetwork/docs/manual/docs/user-guide/quick-start/index.md

     ![](img/map-africa-basin.png)

-Read more about use of the [map-viewer-as-user](map-viewer-as-user.md)
+Read more about use of the [Maps and dataset visualisation](/user-guide/map/index.md)